The Eship Center Stands with Black Lives Matter

 - In May, Launch Chapel Hill implemented a new series in our accelerator program that exclusively speaks to the topic of Diversity, Equity, and Inclusion in the Workplace.
-Our first session is scheduled for July 28th, 2020.
-You can register here.
+We hosted our first session on July 28th, 2020.
+You can watch the recording here.

 - In June, we launched a followup to this report and focused on how COVID is affecting businesses across the United States, and specifically how it is disproportionately affecting those owned by people of color.

 We encourage everyone to be active in anti-racist efforts.
 For non-black people of color and white allies, we must listen to, support, and amplify Black voices.
 We all have to join and play a role in the fight against social injustice, systemic racism, and inequity.

 We can use our voice to express solidarity and leverage resources to educate ourselves and our networks.
 Below are lists with petitions, donations, and informational resources — all ways to become better allies.